s4hri/hidman/README.md

 In order to test latency of the ZeroMQ client-server please execute:

-    $ docker-compose -f apps/test_latency.yml up
+    $ docker-compose -f test_latency.yml up

 ## Local events

-In order to test the visibility of events using pure evdev.read_loop() please execute:
+In order to test the correct reception of evdev raw events please type the following:

-    $ docker-compose -f apps/pyboard_inputs.yml up
+    $ docker-compose -f input_loop.yml up

-This requires either a device `/dev/input/hidman0` linked to a chosen MicroPython board, or a MicroPython device identifiable by name as `/dev/input/event*`
+This requires an evdev device chosen among the ones in '/dev/input/event*'.
+You can select your preferred device in the .env file in hidman/apps

 ## Client-server

 In order to test client and server in two docker containers please execute:

-    $ docker-compose -f apps/pyboard_client_server.yml up
+    $ docker-compose -f client_server.yml up

-This requires either a device `/dev/input/hidman0` linked to a chosen MicroPython board, or a MicroPython device identifiable by name as `/dev/input/event*`
+In this example the client waits for an event by calling waitEvent() remotely on the server.